oh2mp/esp32_smart_rv/README.md

 ### An ESP32 based smart screen for a motorhome or caravan

 This project is for to make a "central screen" for a motorhome or caravan.
 The software listens to several BLE beacons and shows their data on a TFT display.
-The idea is that this gizmo is modular.
+The architecture is very modular.
 Several different BLE beacons are supported now and more are to come.
 If you don't have all of those beacons, you can just ignore the support.
 The software shows data only from known beacons that are configured from the web portal (see later).